PaulWheatcroft/payment/docs/index.md

-# Payment Solution
+# Payment App Solution

 ## Introduction
-An outline and overview of the options and design patterns that could be used in a payment app built using JavaScript and React
+An outline and overview of the options and design patterns that could be used in a payment app built using JavaScript and React for the Frontendx§

 ## Architecture